tapsellorg/TapsellDocument/src/jekyll/docs/mediation/android/android-en.md

 > If you intent to load rewarded ads from `Applovin` ad-network, you also need to pass an activity
 > instance using the method below:
 > ```java
-> public static void requestRewardedVideoAd(String zoneId, Activity activity, RequestResultListener listener)
+> public static void requestRewardedAd(String zoneId, Activity activity, RequestResultListener listener)
 > ```

 Here's an example that shows how to load an ad in the onCreate() method of an Activity: